sensible-hq/sensible-api-js/README.md

 #### Check results

-The following excerpt of the results shows the extracted document text:
+The following excerpt of the results shows the document classification:

 ```json
 {